-The approach and ideas introduced in the first elective are further developed.
 Recent developments in astrophysical observations and their impact on cosmological theories.
-The mathematical exposition of cosmological theories, and the relation of mathematical models to the physical world and our observations of it.
+The mathematical exposition of cosmological theories and the relation of mathematical models to the physical world and our observations of it.
 A cosmological model based on the assumption of a uniformly expanding universe together with its implications for relativity and gravitation.

-Students should possess a facility in first and (preferably) second year mathematics, but the emphasis is on the significance of mathematical concepts rather than on mathematical manipulation.
+Students should have an interest in mathematics and physics and the nature of the world around us.
+Mathematical descriptions are employed, but the emphasis is on the significance of mathematical concepts rather than on mathematical manipulation.